dry-python/returns/docs/pages/io.rst

 Each of them only relies on its arguments and always produces the same result for the same input.

-That's not how useful program work.
+That's not how a useful program works.
 We need to rely on the environment and we need to do side effects.

 Furthermore, there are several types of ``IO`` in our programs: